One of my popular Japanese home cooking recipes is “Tender, Juicy, Crispy, Karaage CHicken Recipe”.

-Another secret is resting chicken over at least 1 hour in a refrigerator after coating them with flour and rice flour.
+Another secret is resting chicken for at least 1 hour in a refrigerator after coating them with flour and rice flour.

-Yes!
-I thought it was a Taboo for making crispy fried chicken.
+I thought it was Taboo for making crispy fried chicken.

 Of course, there is a certain reason.

-By letting the meat sit in the refrigerator for over an hour, the coating flour absorbs excess juice and will be crispy fried in oil.
+By resting the meat in the refrigerator for over an hour, the coating powder absorbs excess juice and surprisingly it can help make the coat crispy.

 Moreover, you can freeze them with a coating so it will be saving much time for the next time!

-Indeed, it takes longer to deep-fry compared with the non-roll chicken becouse of its size and volume.
+Indeed, it takes longer to deep-fry compared with the non-roll chicken because of its size and volume.

 It becomes very juicy (and bigger) Karaage chicken, but I do care about *the taste of coating inside a ball.